kean/Nuke/README.md

 > Upgrading from the previous version?
 Use a [**Migration Guide**](https://github.com/kean/Nuke/blob/master/Documentation/Migrations).

 Nuke provides a simple and efficient way to download and display images in your app.
-Behind its straightforward and concise API is an architecture with virtually unlimited possibilities for customization which enables its unique set of features.
+Behind its straightforward and concise API is an architecture with virtually unlimited possibilities for customization, which enables its unique set of features.

 > **Fast LRU memory and disk cache** · **Smart background decompression** · **Rich image processing** · **Resumable downloads** · **Intelligent deduplication** · **Request prioritization** · **Rate limiting** · **Progressive JPEG, WebP** · **Animated images** · **Prefetching** · **Alamofire, WebP, Gifu, FLAnimatedImage integrations** · **Reactive extensions**